 No matter where we look, all we see is ourselves.
 Arguably, all we can invent is ourselves.
 Of course our brightest humans are concerned.

 Perhaps we are committing Gruithuisen’s error one more time.

 The possibility exists that non-human intelligence might in fact be introverted – uninterested in humans or human contact.
 My favorite depiction of this scenario, the only depiction that I’m aware of, is in the brilliant movie Her.

-What an ironic fate: to create something more intelligent than ourselves, only to have it drift away, uninterested in contact.
+What an ironic fate: to create something more intelligent than ourselves, only to have it drift away, uninterested in contact with its creator.
 In this event, we may yet insist that AI does resemble humanity: specifically, the human teenager.